luavela/luavela/INSTALL.rst

 Enables support for coroutine timeout.
 "ON" by default.

 Requires linking with librt.
+Available only on Linux.

 UJIT_ENABLE_MEMPROF
 ^^^^^^^^^^^^^^^^^^^

 Enables support for memory profiler.
 "ON" by default.

 Requires linking with librt.
+Available only on Linux.

 UJIT_ENABLE_THREAD_SAFETY
 ^^^^^^^^^^^^^^^^^^^^^^^^^